MartinO55/pulsiTechTest/README.md

 Update: The server connects to the backend, and the backend can talk to the frontend - or at at least it makes the get all data request. no data currently exists in the server.
 I will put some data in in postman, then hook the update function to the submit button.
 At that point we get to see what it will look like.

+Update: So we have hooked the frontend to the backend, and are displaying the data in the metawidget.
+However, we can't manipulate the internals of the genereated table - i.e. I have been trying to add a button to each row of the table inline, but without success

 ## Tech Stack

 - HTML